 Can I use ACT for non-Flutter projects?

-The workflows work the same way — spec, plan, work, and the same git commands.
-The agent will simply skip the Flutter-specific guidance, though the Flutter knowledge base is still loaded and will incur some token usage.
+The workflow skills and git skills work the same way.
+The agent will skip Flutter-specific guidance, though the Flutter knowledge base is still loaded and will incur some token usage.

 What Flutter patterns and packages does it support?

 The knowledge base covers 10 principles, 15+ patterns, and breaking changes for Dart and Flutter.
-Some package-specific knowledge is already included for Riverpod, Drift, and Sentry, and this will be expanded to other packages in the future.
+Package-specific knowledge is included for Riverpod, Drift, and Sentry, with more packages coming.

 How is this different from free Claude Code plugins?

-There are many open-source toolkits of this kind — some are specific to certain web frameworks, others are general-purpose.
-They can structure workflows but have zero Flutter-specific knowledge.
-ACT is the only toolkit with deep Flutter/Dart domain expertise — patterns, principles, breaking changes, and setup recipes built into every step.
+Most open-source toolkits structure workflows but have zero Flutter-specific knowledge.
+ACT's primary focus is deep Flutter/Dart domain expertise — patterns, principles, breaking changes, and setup recipes built into every step.

 Can I use this for Dart CLI projects too?

 Yes.
-The toolkit includes /dart-create for Dart CLI projects and the knowledge base applies to both Flutter and Dart development.
+The toolkit includes /act-dart-create for Dart CLI projects and the knowledge base applies to both Flutter and Dart development.

 How do I update it?